elmtree-askmo/cloudcannon-app/content/learn/biology/describe-the-structure-and-function-of-the-tracheal-system-in-insects-including-tracheae-tracheoles-and-spiracles.md

 url: /learn/biology/questions/describe-the-structure-and-function-of-the-tracheal-system-in-insects-including-tracheae-tracheoles-and-spiracles
 score: -1.0
 related_article1:
-    id: 168802
+    id: 168808
-    title: Why is counter-current exchange important for maintaining the concentration gradient in fish?
+    title: >-
+        What ventilation mechanisms do insects use, and how are they adapted for larger insects?
     subject: Biology
-    url: /learn/biology/questions/why-is-countercurrent-exchange-important-for-maintaining-the-concentration-gradient-in-fish
+    url: /learn/biology/questions/what-ventilation-mechanisms-do-insects-use-and-how-are-they-adapted-for-larger-insects
 related_article2:
-    id: 168808
+    id: 168797
-    title: What ventilation mechanisms do insects use, and how are they adapted for larger insects?
+    title: >-
+        What is the role of filaments in the gill structure regarding surface area and diffusion pathway?
     subject: Biology
-    url: /learn/biology/questions/what-ventilation-mechanisms-do-insects-use-and-how-are-they-adapted-for-larger-insects
+    url: /learn/biology/questions/what-is-the-role-of-filaments-in-the-gill-structure-regarding-surface-area-and-diffusion-pathway
 related_article3:
-    id: 168803
+    id: 168809
-    title: Describe the diffusion process and its role in gas exchange.
+    title: >-
+        How do gill structure and counter-current exchange serve as respiratory adaptations in fish?
     subject: Biology
-    url: /learn/biology/questions/describe-the-diffusion-process-and-its-role-in-gas-exchange
+    url: /learn/biology/questions/how-do-gill-structure-and-countercurrent-exchange-serve-as-respiratory-adaptations-in-fish
 related_article4:
-    id: 168804
+    id: 168808
-    title: What is the role of capillary networks in facilitated diffusion and transport mechanisms?
+    title: >-
+        What ventilation mechanisms do insects use, and how are they adapted for larger insects?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-capillary-networks-in-facilitated-diffusion-and-transport-mechanisms
+    url: /learn/biology/questions/what-ventilation-mechanisms-do-insects-use-and-how-are-they-adapted-for-larger-insects
 related_article5:
-    id: 168810
+    id: 168797
-    title: What adaptations in the tracheal system enhance efficiency and prevent water loss in insects?
+    title: >-
+        What is the role of filaments in the gill structure regarding surface area and diffusion pathway?
     subject: Biology
-    url: /learn/biology/questions/what-adaptations-in-the-tracheal-system-enhance-efficiency-and-prevent-water-loss-in-insects
+    url: /learn/biology/questions/what-is-the-role-of-filaments-in-the-gill-structure-regarding-surface-area-and-diffusion-pathway
 ---

 &nbsp;